Thoughtful Teacher Gifts

 Be Honest

-Do you know that feeling of relief you get when you just tell someone the truth?
+Do you know that honest feeling of relief you get when you just tell someone the truth?
 “Be honest” is one of the few rules I have for my tutoring clients.
-I’d rather a child tell me they didn’t turn in their homework than to lie to me about the teacher losing it.
-Being honest allows us to get to the heart of the matter, such as lack of motivation or feeling overwhelmed at the amount of overdue work.
+I’d rather a child tell me they didn’t turn in their homework than lie to me about the teacher losing it.
+Being honest allows us to get to the heart of the matter, such as lack of motivation or feeling overwhelmed by the amount of overdue work.
 Honesty is a character trait that we should strive for, but we also need to strive to create relationships that cultivate honest conversations.
 Being honest is hard work but being known as a person of integrity adds much to your character.
 We tend to want to hide the truth when things are not going as planned or when we think we will disappoint people.
 Being honest in a relationship builds trust.
 Our homes, offices, and classrooms can be spaces where it’s safe to tell the truth.
 Spaces where we reach out to one another.
-Where telling the truth is honored and help and hope is offered.
+Where telling the truth is honored and help and hope are offered.
 Spaces where condemnation and criticism drip from the lips of those in attendance do not value…